ann18043 — Ogłoszenie

 Experience ESO’s 50-year history of exploring the Southern Skies

 14 czerwca 2018

 ESO is proud to announce the release of Europe to the Stars, a brand new open-source planetarium show that tells the story of ESO’s exploration of the southern sky.
 This stunning movie takes viewers on an epic journey behind the scenes of the most productive ground-based observatory in the world.
-Europe to the Stars will be part of the programme at the ESO Supernova from Friday 22 June and will also available to download for free from the ESO website from 1 August.
+Europe to the Stars will be part of the programme at the ESO Supernova from Friday 22 June and is available to download for free from the ESO website.